AdamPaternostro/Training-Azure-DevOps/README.md

 14. Save and Run a release
     - You can watch the gate perform its test

+You can try additional releases and change the Azure Functions return value.
+You can unlock the function under Function App Settings | Function app edit mode.

 ## Notes
 - If your web app gets a DLL locked, then add a task (Azure App Service Manage) to restart the staging slot web app